-Out of the 70% weight age of the external evaluation the style of the paper for all courses is so decided as to evaluate the students on different parameters.
+The external evaluation pattern would be based on the written examination taken at the end of the semester.
 The format includes subjective, objective and applications questions so the test of students can be done on parameters like conceptual knowledge, its application in actual sense, his or her memory and presence of mind.
 The structure is as under: